-1. Whether for signal interference, stray voltage, wind access agreements, or any other action taken by a Developer/Owner/Operator to mitigate problems or to make a Non-Participating Landowner whole, there shall be no loss of rights or protections by the Non-Participating Landowner, nor shall such party be restrained by any gag order.
+1. Whether for signal interference, electrical pollution/stray voltage, wind access agreements, or any other action taken by a Developer/Owner/Operator to mitigate problems or to make a Non-Participating Landowner whole, there shall be no loss of rights or protections by the Non-Participating Landowner, nor shall such party be restrained by any contractual restriction of speech.
 Although adversely affected by the project, such persons are not willing participants of the project and are not to be classified as Participating Landowners because of any compensation for losses sustained.